raynaldmo/northwind-mongodb/README.md

 northwind-mongodb is a simple node.js app with a command line interface (northwind) to display sample Northwind Traders database reports.
-Google 'northwind traders' for more info on this example fictitious database.
+Google 'northwind traders' for more info on this database.

 This app is meant to be learning tool for those learning how to implement mongodb CRUD and aggregation operations using the node native mongodb driver.